If you spent most of last year barely reaching your financial goals and struggling with your budget, pay attention to your spending and saving habits.

 You need to start socking away some of your monthly income into a “no touch” savings account, no matter what your income level may be.
 But that’s easier said than done for most.

 Still, you can successfully save big bucks in a number of ways.
-For example, you can trim your household budget, grocery bill, entertainment expenses, and several other costs to build a sizeable savings account in 2012.
+For example, you can trim your household budget, grocery bill, entertainment expenses, and several other costs to build a sizeable savings account.

 More and more retailers are offering Web-only specials, Facebook deals, and other exclusive offers to customers who subscribe to a newsletter or tune in to the store’s social networking activities.
 So before doing business with any retailer – whether it’s your first time or you regularly shop there – be sure to go to their website to search for any online coupon codes or social media deals that may be available.